Black History Month

 This continues to be a challenge for us today, as a Christian Community, to be fearless advocates for all children's right whatever their background.

 Why Black History?

 Sadly, racism is increasing in our country.
-Far Right nationalist groups pose a greater threat than any other extremist group and it is these groups where racism continues to grow.
+Extremist nationalist groups pose a growing threat.

 As a school, we must protect ourselves from unconscious bias.
 To that end, we made the decision to fully overhaul our curriculum and, whilst meeting our legal duty, fully reviewed it to reflect our community.
 This is particularly true with authors and our English curriculum.